Graph Attention Reinforcement Learning for Multicast Routing and Age-Optimal Scheduling: Tree Generator-based Multicast Scheduling

 where $s_{\tau'}$ is a terminal state.
-Note that $\mathcal{P}_{\tau'}$ for $\mathcal{M}_2(\mathcal{U}'_t)$ can be written as $\mathcal{T}_t$.
-Note that the objective of problem \textbf{P2-B} is the same as $R_2$.
+Note that $\mathcal{P}_{\tau'}$ for $\mathcal{M}_2(\mathcal{U}'_t)$ can be written as $\mathcal{T}_t$ and the objective of problem \textbf{P2-B} is the same as $R_2$.
 In addition, the two problems have the same solution space.
 Hence, we conclude that solving $\mathcal{M}_2(\mathcal{U}'_t)$ is equivalent to solving \textbf{P2-B}.
-From Lemma \ref{Lemma: Another form of P2}, the proof is concluded. \end{proof} \end{Lemma}
+From Lemma \ref{Lemma: Another form of P2}, the proof is completed. \end{proof} \end{Lemma}